kovalenkovpu/mobx-table-creator/README.md

 # Proof of concept

-Approach for dynamic creating of tables with all necessary MobX store bindings
+Approach for dynamic MobX store bindings generation for table components